Cleaning With Sodium Percarbonate – Everything To Know

 is oxygen bleach eco-friendly

 Sodium percarbonate has many uses when it comes to laundry.
 As sodium percarbonate is generally suitable for use on white, light, and dark-coloured clothing, it’s a real multi-tasker.
+The only time you shouldn’t use it is on wool and silk and clothing.

-To boost the performance of your laundry detergent, simply add 1 tablespoon of sodium percarbonate to the drum of your washing machine.
+To boost the performance of your laundry detergent, or help remove stains from clothes, simply add 1 tablespoon of sodium percarbonate to the drum of your washing machine.
 For tough stains, add an additional tablespoon.
-Next, run your usual wash cycle as normal, adding your usual laundry detergent.

 For whitening clothes, you will get the best results by using sodium percarbonate as a pre-soak.
 In this case, add 2 tablespoons of sodium percarbonate per 4 litres of warm water, and then soak your clothing for six hours.
 Then wash your clothes as normal.

 To spot tackle stains on clothing, mix a little sodium percarbonate and warm water into a paste, and leave the paste to sit for 15 minutes.
 Next, apply the paste directly to the stain and gently rub the fabric.
-Then wash your item of clothing, following the washing instructions on the care label.
-Always spot test on an inconspicuous area of the clothing first, to ensure it won’t cause any damage to your clothing.
+Then wash your item of clothing according to the washing instructions on the care label.

 Can I Use Sodium Percarbonate As A Cleaning Product?